elijah-fullerton/PIT-DSC-Zero-Waste/README.md

 I am super stoked to be a part of this data science program because of how intriguing the projects are and how phenomenal the staff and mentors have been thus far.
 Really looking forward to learn a lot in the next couple of months and hopefully the skills I develop will give me a solid foundation to succeed in anything I choose to do in the future.

 -----

+Hello Team, my name is Mario.
+I’m a rising senior at Lehman College, majoring in Computer Science.
+Apart from being a student I like going to the gym and reading books.
+The book I’m currently reading right now is Ali: A Life which is an interesting read and something I am learning from.
+I’m coming from a good programming background in Python but through this internship I’m interested in learning SQL, R and other tools to further my data science skills.